quairkit.qinfo.qinfo

 quairkit.qinfo.qinfo.gate_fidelity(U, V)

-Calculate the fidelity between gates.
+Calculate the fidelity between two quantum gates.

-\[F(U, V) = |\text{tr}(UV^\dagger)|/2^n\]
+\[F(U, V) = \frac{|\text{tr}(UV^\dagger)|}{2^n}\]

-\(U\) is a \(2^n\times 2^n\) unitary gate.
+where \(U\) and \(V\) are \(2^n\times 2^n\) unitary gates.

 Parameters: